-Following the steps given at the beginning of Section 5 we generated models for EMSC preprocessed spectra with L_2 regularization, discrete first derivative and second derivative regularization (hereafter referred to as D_1 and D_2 regularization, respectively).
+Following the above steps we generated models for EMSC pre-processed spectra with L_2 , discrete first derivative and second derivative regularization (hereafter referred to as D_1 and D_2 regularization, respectively).

 For comparison PLS models were created with up to 20 components, using EMSC(6) preprocessed data for the results in Table 1, and using MSC pre-processing for the results in Table 2.
 For each PLS model the RMSECV was calculated using leave-one-out cross-validation.
 The optimal PLS model was selected as the model with the minimum RMSECV.
 This resulted in a PLS model with 2 components for the EMSC(6) pre-processed spectra, and a model with 3 components for the MSC pre-processed spectra.